Research Scientist. Principal member of the team under Dr. Alan Kay working on Squeak software for the Hundred Dollar Laptop computer.

 For years we talked about the algorithm that computes line breaks in text.
 It is symbolic of a threshhold in program difficulty.
 If an ordinary person could understand that algorithm in EToys, it would be a breakthrough.
 Inspired by Mitch Resnick and Brian Silverman's StarLogo, I told each individual letter how to follow the letter in front of it.
 A letter discovers when it begins a word that hangs over the end of the line, and travels over to start a new line.
 Watching the Wandering Letters algorithm in action is quite amusing.

-The Method Finder works by actually executing 850 of the most common methods in Squeak.
+The Method Finder works by blindly executing 850 of the most common methods in Squeak.
 It uses the example objects supplied by the user.
 It tries all permutations of the receiver and arguments, since the user can't be expected to know the proper order.
 All errors are caught and suppressed, and the search runs quickly.

 The members of Squeak Central were spread out over several states, and we needed to merge our changes into a single version of Squeak.
 To fill this need, I designed and built the update mechanism.
 As a maintainer of Squeak finishes a new feature or bug fix, the update mechanism gives it a serial number and sends it to a server.
-When another member of the team is in a stable state, and wants to update, he asks for updated from the server.
+When another member of the team is in a stable state, and wants to update, he asks for updates from the server.
 Files are processed on the user's machine in the same order that they were created in.
 Each has a very high chance of working, since the user's machine is in substantially the same state as the author's machine.

 The update mechanism was an indispensable part of the process we used to build the Squeak system.
-It served us much better than a currently-popular heavyweight source control system could.
+It served us much better than a then-popular heavyweight source control system could.
 After staying up until 2 am to finish a new feature, it is very satisfying to put it out as an update.
 You fall into bed knowing that other users of the system will download and install your feature just in the course of fetching updates.
 You don't have to fret or spend any effort to make sure it gets to other people's machines.

 For ten years, I have built, maintained, and extended the way that Squeak exports objects for permanent storage.
 SmartReferenceStream is the class that does this.
 Its main use is to store on the disk an entire screen full of objects, such as an EToy.
 An important feature of SmartReferenceStream is how it deals with the addition or deletion of instance variables.
 For every object that is stored, there is an entry for its class.
 The names of the class's instance variables, and their order are stored in the file as text.
 When an object file is loaded into a new system, the list of instance variables is compared with that class's current shape.
 Any changes are mapped, and the data in the fields of the class's instances are moved around.
 Classes that have been renamed or subsumed by another class are also handled.
 This remapping has greatly extended the usefulness of object files.
 We routinely load and run projects that come from other versions of Squeak, both older and younger than the user's version.